-SAMI provides funding for individual students and student organizations who promote, projects and/or events that are designed to increase self-development and educate the campus community on multicultural issues through an academic lens.
+SAMI provides funding for individual students and student organizations that promote, projects and/or events that are designed to increase self-development and educate the campus community on multicultural issues through an academic lens.

 The Office of Academic Multicultural Initiatives (OAMI) created Student Academic Multicultural Initiatives (SAMI) in 1993 to provide students and student organizations with a source of funds for involvement in academic multicultural activities.